-Share-based expense includes grants of options and restricted stock units ("RSUs") to employees and non-employees to purchase shares of our common stock, par value \$0.001 (the "Common Stock"), Joint Share Ownership Plan awards to employees, as well as agreements to issue Common Stock in exchange for services provided by non-employees.
+Share-based expense includes grants of options and restricted stock units ("RSUs") to employees and non-employees to purchase shares of our common stock, Joint Share Ownership Plan awards to employees and agreements to issue common stock in exchange for services provided by non-employees.

 Share-based expense is based on the estimated fair value of the option or calculated using the Black-Scholes option pricing model.
 Determining the appropriate fair value model and related assumptions requires judgment, including estimating share price volatility and expected terms of the awards.
 The expected volatility rates are estimated based on the historical volatility of the Company.
 To the extent Company data is not available for the full expected term of the awards, we use a weighted average of our historical volatility and of a peer group of comparable publicly traded companies over the expected term of the option.
 The expected term represents the time that options are expected to be outstanding.
 We account for forfeitures as they occur and not at the time of grant.
 We have not paid dividends and do not anticipate paying cash dividends in the foreseeable future and, accordingly, we use an expected dividend yield of zero.
 The risk-free interest rate is based on the rate of U.S. Treasury securities with maturities consistent with the estimated expected term of the awards.
-Upon exercise, stock options are redeemed for newly issued shares of Common Stock.
-RSUs are redeemed for newly issued shares of Common Stock as the vesting and settlement provisions of the grant are met.
+Upon exercise, stock options are redeemed for newly issued shares of our common stock.
+RSUs are redeemed for newly issued shares of our common stock as the vesting and settlement provisions of the grant are met.